William McBean: The Victoria Cross

 For distinguished personal bravery in killing eleven of the enemy with his own hand in the main breach of the Begum Bagh at Lucknow, on the 11th March, 1858.

 He personally killed 11 people in hand-to-hand combat during the attack.
 Afterwards he casually stated "it only took me twenty minutes".
 He was promoted to Captain a few months later on 16 August 1858.
 Queen Victoria agreed the award on 24 December and he received the Victoria Cross on the parade ground at Umbeyla from Major General Robert Garrett on 6 February 1859.

 Further information

-He held every rank from private to major general, and never left the 93rd Regiment, including becoming the Commanding Officer (Colonel in Chief) of the 93rd Regimnent on 29 October 1873 in place of Colonel Burroughs CB.
+He held every rank from private to major general, and never left the 93rd Regiment, becoming its Commanding Officer on 29 October 1873 in place of Colonel Burroughs CB.

 He died at Shooter's Hill in London on 22 June 1878 but was buried with his wife, Victoria Beveridge (d.1871) and infant son, Henry Gordon Victor McBean, in Grange Cemetery in south Edinburgh.
-His wife died a few days after giving birth and the son died a few weeks after.
+His wife had died a few days after giving birth, and the son died a few weeks after.
 The grave lies to the east side of the eastern path, just south of its midpoint.